layan2k/nodeblog/README.md

 # Node Express Blog

-Foobar is a Python library for dealing with word pluralization.
+Express is a fast, unopinionated, minimalist web framework for node.

 ## Installation
+- Clone Repository
+- Navigate into Nodeblog and open with your preferred IDE.

-Use the package manager [npm](https://www.npmjs.com/package/npm) to install the file dependencies.
+- Use the package manager [npm](https://www.npmjs.com/package/npm) to install the file dependencies.

 ```bash
 npm install